hytechclub/web-201/SimpleNodeWebServer/SimpleServerCodeAlong.md

 1. Under that, use `response.write` to write some HTML - `<h1>Hello World</h1>`
 1. Reload the page to see the HTML!

 Obviously, this is a very simple HTML page, but it is simply an example.
-It is easy to extrapolate this basic structure and create much more elaborate HTML pages.
+It is possible to extrapolate this basic structure and create much more elaborate HTML pages.

 ### Code
 ```js